f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 .. image:: ../images/module1-5.png

 This lab will create one of each type of security service.
-Click :guilabel:`Add Service`, then either select a service from the catalog and click :guilabel:`Add`, or simply double-click the service to go to its configuration page.
+Click :red:`Add Service`, then either select a service from the catalog and click :red:`Add`, or simply double-click the service to go to its configuration page.

 Inline layer 2 service
 ~~~~~~~~~~~~~~~~~~~~~~

--  Select the :guilabel:`FireEye NX Inline Layer 2` service from
+-  Select the :red:`FireEye NX Inline Layer 2` service from
-   the catalog and click :guilabel:`Add`, or simply double-click
+   the catalog and click :red:`Add`, or simply double-click
    the FireEye NX Inline Layer 2 service (or any other
    Inline Layer 2 service in the catalog).